VineethReddy02/vineeth-web/content/post/gRPC.md

 ## Scalability in gRPC

-1. gRPC servers are asynchronous by default
+1. gRPC servers are asynchronous by default.
-2. This means they do not block threads on request
+2. This means they do not block threads on request.
-3. Therefore each gRPC server can serve millions of requets in parallel
+3. Therefore each gRPC server can serve millions of requets in parallel.
-4. gRPC Clients can be asynchronous or synchronous (blocking)
+4. gRPC Clients can be asynchronous or synchronous (blocking).
-5. The client decides which model works best for the performance needs
+5. The client decides which model works best for the performance needs.
-6. gRPC Clients can perform client side load balancing
+6. gRPC Clients can perform client side load balancing.

 ### gRPC vs REST

 ***gRPC***

-1. Protocol Buffers - smaller,faster
+1. Protocol Buffers - smaller,faster.
-2. HTTP/2(lower latency)
+2. HTTP/2(lower latency).
-3. Bidirectional & Async
+3. Bidirectional & Async.
-4. Stream Support
+4. Stream Support.
-5. API oriented (no constraints-free design)
+5. API oriented (no constraints-free design).
-6. Code Generation through Protocol Buffers in any language-1st  class citizen
+6. Code Generation through Protocol Buffers in any language-1st  class citizen.
-7. RPC based- gRPC does the plumbing for us
+7. RPC based gRPC does the plumbing for us.

 ***REST***